 There can be no compromise when it comes to protecting public safety.
 Preparations should be made for all possible circumstances, and all necessary steps should be taken.
 The earlier preemptive preventive measures are employed, the more effective they are.
 These measures should be strong enough to the point of being considered excessive.
 The central and local governments must exert the utmost effort to prevent secondary infections by stretching their response capabilities to the maximum.

 I urge you to accelerate the already initiated complete screening of all entrants from Wuhan and to publicize its progress and outcome in a transparent manner.
 For those who cannot be reached, I ask for voluntary reporting.
 Monitoring and supervision systems have to be further strengthened for those with symptoms or who have come into contact with confirmed patients.
-I also urge you to speed up the review of provincial medical institutions’ treatment and reporting methods, the expansion of separate treatment facilities exclusively for suspected cases and isolation wards in each region to prepare for further dissemination of the virus, and the securing of necessary personnel and supplies.
+I also urge you to speed up the review of provincial medical institutions’ treatment and reporting methods, the expansion of screening stations and isolation wards in each region to prepare for further dissemination of the virus, and the securing of necessary personnel and supplies.
 As confirmed cases are being reported in numerous countries besides China, inflow routes for the virus could be diversifying.
 I ask you to craft measures to strengthen quarantine procedures at all air and seaports and in preparation for that possibility.

 It’s not just the virus that we have to deal with.
 It’s necessary to stand firm against undue anxiety and unfounded fear.
 The Government is able to provide the most accurate information the most promptly.
 I urge you to disclose all necessary information in the most transparent, swift and detailed manner in order to meet public expectations so that people will not withdraw from their daily lives and unnecessary misunderstandings and speculations will not arise.

 In particular, it is impossible to overemphasize the significance of stern responses to fake news.
-Not even the best quarantine system can operate without trust.
-At a time when it is necessary to pool national capabilities against the spread of a new infectious disease, producing and distributing fake news, which exacerbates distrust and anxiety, is a grave criminal act that hinders the quarantine and undermines the people’s safety.
+Not even the best infectious disease prevention and control system can operate without trust.
+At a time when it is necessary to pool national capabilities against the spread of a new infectious disease, producing and distributing fake news, which exacerbates distrust and anxiety, is a grave criminal act that hinders infectious disease prevention and control efforts and undermines the people’s safety.
 The ministries and agencies in charge are advised to take stern action with extra caution against fake news that steps beyond freedom of expression.
 The role of the media is also important.
 I ask for cooperation to overcome this novel coronavirus at the earliest date possible.
 I also ask lawmakers to, in the least, refrain from political wrangling over this issue.

 Meanwhile, what is worrisome is the possibility of an excessive contraction in economic sentiment.
 Normal economic activities should not be affected by anxieties.
 In particular, I ask all ministries to do everything they can to manage economic circumstances with the deputy prime minister and minister of economy and finance playing a central role.
 Comprehensive monitoring and countermeasures are essential with regard to the effect on our economy, including exports, investment, consumption and instability in domestic and overseas financial markets.
 Local economies as well as tourism, lodging and other service industries may incur additional hardships.
 I ask you, along with the local governments, to closely look into the ripple effects by region and industry sector and to establish policies that provide sufficient support as soon as possible to those areas that need administrative or financial assistance.